Non-Standard Choice in Matching Markets: Incentives

-\Cref{Incentives_MainThm} shows that weakly acyclic and acceptable-consistent choice functions are sufficient for the existence of stable and incentive compatible mechanisms.
-However, the two conditions are necessary for a bigger class of mechanisms, a class that contains stable and incentive compatible mechanisms.
-To define this class, we need two additional definitions that pin down meaningful incentive compatible mechanisms.
+In cases where stability is not a concern, one might still be interested in the existence of incentive compatible mechanisms.
+We show that weakly acyclic and acceptable-consistent choice functions are sufficient for the existence of incentive compatible mechanisms, and under two additional mild conditions are also necessary.

-First, we need individual rationality to make sure the mechanism assigns an acceptable institution to every individual.
+First, we need individual rationality to ensure the mechanism assigns an acceptable institution to every individual.
 This rules out trivial incentive compatible mechanisms that assign every individual the same institution regardless of choices reported.
-Formally, a matching $\mu$ is \textbf{individually rational} if there is no individual $i$ such that $C_i(\mu(i))=\emptyset$ and no institution $s$ such that $\emptyset \pi_s i$ for some $i\in \mu(s)$.
-A \textbf{mechanism is individually rational} if $\psi[\gamma] $ is individually rational for any admission problem $\gamma\in \Gamma$.
-It is worth noting that a stable matching is always individual rational.
-Therefore, stability implies individual rationality.
+Formally, a matching $\mu$ is {individually rational} if there is no individual $i$ such that $C_i(\mu(i))=\emptyset$ and no institution $s$ such that $\emptyset \pi_s i$ for some $i\in \mu(s)$.
+A mechanism $\psi$ is \textbf{individually rational} if $\psi[\gamma] $ is individually rational for any admission problem $\gamma\in \Gamma$.

 Second, we need to ensure that no unassigned individual prefers an institution with one or more empty slots and where she is acceptable.
-Thus rules out trivial incentive compatible and individual rational mechanisms that leave all individuals unassigned.
-Formally, a matching $\mu$ is \textbf{weakly non-wasteful} if there exists no individual $i$ with $\mu(i)=\emptyset$ and $s$ with $|\mu(s)|<q_s$ such that $C_i(\{s\})=\{s\}$ and $s \pi_s \emptyset$.
-A \textbf{mechanism is weakly non-wasteful} if $\psi[\gamma] $ is weakly non-wasteful for any admission problem $\gamma\in \Gamma$.
-Again it is worth noting that a stable matching is always weakly non-wasteful because weak non-wastefulness is a weaker requirement than having no blocking pairs.
-Under weak non-wastefulness, only unassigned individuals block with only those institutions that have empty seats available.
-Therefore, stability implies weak non-wastefulness.
+This rules out trivial incentive compatible and individual rational mechanisms that leave all individuals unassigned.
+Formally, a matching $\mu$ is {weakly non-wasteful} if there exists no individual $i$ with $\mu(i)=\emptyset$ and $s$ with $|\mu(s)|<q_s$ such that $C_i(\{s\})=\{s\}$ and $s \pi_s \emptyset$.
+A mechanism $\psi$ is \textbf{weakly non-wasteful} if $\psi[\gamma] $ is weakly non-wasteful for any admission problem $\gamma\in \Gamma$.
+It is easy to see that a stable matching is always weakly non-wasteful.
+Let us formally state the result.

-We next show that weakly acyclic and acceptable-consistent choice functions are both necessary and sufficient for existence of individually rational, weakly non-wasteful, and incentive compatible mechanisms (\Cref{Incentives_MainThmCoro}).
-Moreover, they are sufficient for the existence of stable and incentive compatible mechanisms (\Cref{Incentives_MainThm}).